Which country is cheaper, Croatia or France?

 Since Croatia offers plenty of small towns and villages with a variety of activities, it attracts plenty of visitors, too.
 The coastline and many islands are dotted with beautiful small towns, many of which have historical architecture, nearby Roman ruins, and waterfront and beaches with clear, blue water that's perfect for swimming or snorkeling.
 These small towns also have cafes, restaurants, guest houses, shops, and historic churches, too.
 Some of the most scenic small towns in Croatia include Skradin, Purisca, Primosten, Rovinj, Trogir, and Hvar.
 Other medium-sized towns also dot the coastline and have a small-town feel.
 Dubrovnik, for example, has a beautiful, historic walled city center with a small town feel, even though the city itself spreads much further along the coast and into the hills above.
 No matter where you visit, you'll love exploring these amazing small towns, as they are one of the highlights of a trip to Croatia.

-For foodies, France is an obvious choice, as it is one of the food capitals of the world.
+Known for it's food and restaurant scene, France is always at the top of any foodie's travel list.
 The food here is second to none.
 French food has earned its reputation over the centuries as being gourmet, elegant, delicious, diverse, and gluttonous.
 From the fine dining restaurants of Paris and Lyon to the farm-fresh cafes in the small towns, to the abundance of wine in Burgundy or Bordeaux, we promise that you won't go hungry.
 Every city is proud of the food they serve, and you'll find regional specials throughout the nation, too.

 Paris: There are countless local restaurants, markets, and patisseries to explore.
 Make sure you try the steak tartare, pate, and macarons.

 Marseille: It's famous for its bouillabaisse, which is a hearty seafood soup that was once affordable but is now quite pricey.